Le Potager de Charlotte

 A better fit for a direct Paris booking than an over-specified occasion

-The strongest confirmed case here is practical.
 Le Potager de Charlotte has set service windows: Monday to Wednesday from 6:45–10:30 PM; Thursday to Saturday from 12–2:15 PM and 6:45–10:30 PM; and Sunday from 11:30 AM–3 PM.
 Those windows give the restaurant a useful spread across the week without requiring you to infer anything about the experience beyond the schedule itself.
 The dress code is smart casual, which makes it easier to plan for without treating the meal as a highly formal occasion or arriving as if no guidance has been given.

-Book it for confirmed practical details, not for unverified extras
+Book it for its practical details

 For first-timers, the better move is to plan around the published hours and the kind of occasion you are trying to organize.
 Evening bookings are listed Monday through Saturday, with lunch available Thursday through Saturday and Sunday daytime service.
 That makes the practical question fairly direct: choose the service window that fits your Paris plans, then confirm anything more specific with the restaurant before relying on it.
 For a broader Paris shortlist, use our full Paris restaurants guide; if the trip needs a complete plan, the Paris hotels, bars, wineries, experiences guides are more useful than trying to make one dinner carry the whole itinerary.